Overview

 Science Management Office

-Scientific management of NSF-ICF is provided by the Science Management Office (SMO) located at the Institute for the Study of Earth, Oceans and Space, at the University of New Hampshire.
-The SMO oversees the scientific operations and activities at NSF-ICF, and serves as the primary point of contact for scientists interested in access to ice cores stored at the facility and/or use of the facility.
+Scientific management of NSF-ICF is provided by the Science Management Office (SMO) located at the Institute for the Study of Earth, Oceans and Space at the University of New Hampshire.
+The SMO oversees the scientific operations and activities at NSF-ICF and serves as the primary point of contact for scientists interested in access to ice cores stored at the facility and/or use of the facility.

 Storage & Curation

-NSF-ICF's most important responsibility is for the safe and secure storage and curation of ice cores that are collected primarily by National Science Foundation sponsored projects.
+NSF-ICF's most important responsibility is the safe and secure storage and curation of ice cores collected primarily by National Science Foundation sponsored projects.
 NSF-ICF currently stores over 22,000 meters of ice core collected from various locations in Antarctica, Greenland, and North America.
 NSF-ICF's main archive freezer is 55,000 cubic feet in size and is held at a temperature of -36°C.

 When a shipment of new ice arrives, the insulated boxes carrying the cores are quickly unloaded into the main archive freezer.
-Once the new ice has come to thermal equilibrium with its new surroundings, it is carefully unpacked, organized, racked and inspected.
+Once the new ice has come to thermal equilibrium with its new surroundings, it is carefully unpacked, organized, racked, and inspected.
 After racking, the tubes are checked into NSF-ICF's inventory system.

 A refrigerator mechanic attends to the refrigeration unit on one of the 40-foot freezer shipping containers used to transport ice cores from Antarctica to NSF-ICF. —Credit: Peter Rejcek, NSF